-- 5. (1) Whether or not a Disclosable Pecuniary Interest has been entered onto the Register of Members' Interests or is the subject of a pending notification, you must comply with the disclosure procedures set out below. - (2)Where you are present at a Meeting and have a Disclosable Pecuniary Interest or Other Significant Interest (and you are aware that you have such an interest) in any matter to be considered, or being considered, at the Meeting, you must: - (a) disclose the Interest; and - (b) explain the nature of that interest at the commencement of that consideration or when the interest becomes apparent (subject to paragraph 6, below); and unless you have been granted a dispensation: - (c) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (d) withdraw from the Meeting room in accordance with the Authority's procedure rules whenever it becomes apparent that the business is being considered; and - (e) not seek improperly to influence a decision about that business. - (3) Where you have an Other Significant Interest in any business of the Authority, you may - (a) In accordance with the Authority's procedure rules attend and observe the meeting from the place reserved in the meeting room for the public but you may not participate in any discussion of, or vote taken on, the matter at the meeting (subject to the provisions of sub paragraph b below) - (b) Make representations, answer questions or give evidence relating to the business, provided that the public are also allowed to attend the meeting for the same purpose.
-Having made your representations, given evidence or answered questions you must:
+5. (1) Whether or not a Disclosable Pecuniary Interest has been entered onto the Register of Members' Interests or is the subject of a pending notification, you must comply with the disclosure procedures set out below.

-- (i) Not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (ii) Withdraw to the place in the meeting room reserved for the public in accordance with the Authority's procedure rules.
+- (2) Where you are present at a Meeting and have a Disclosable Pecuniary Interest or Other Significant Interest in any matter to be considered, or being considered, at the Meeting, you must: - (a) disclose the Interest; and - (b) explain the nature of that Interest at the commencement of that consideration or when the Interest becomes apparent (subject to paragraph 6, below); and unless you have been granted a dispensation or are acting under para 5(4): - (c) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (d) withdraw from the Meeting room in accordance with the Authority's Procedure Rules whenever it becomes apparent that the business is being considered; and - (e) not seek improperly to influence a decision about that business. - (3) Where you have a Disclosable Pecuniary Interest or Other Significant Interest in any business of the Authority where you are acting alone in the course of discharging a function of the Authority (including making an executive decision), you must: - (a) notify the Monitoring Officer of the interest and its nature as soon as it becomes apparent; and - (b) not take any steps, or any further steps, in relation to the matter except for the purpose of enabling the matter to be dealt with otherwise than by you; and - (c) not seek improperly to influence a decision about the matter. - (4) Where you have an Other Significant Interest in any business of the Authority, you may attend a Meeting but only for the purpose of making representations, answering questions or giving evidence relating to the business, provided that the public are also allowed to attend the Meeting for the same purpose.
+Having made your representations, given evidence or answered questions you must: - (a) not participate in any discussion of, or vote taken on, the matter at the Meeting; and - (b) withdraw from the Meeting room in accordance with the Authority's Procedure Rules.